StewieTech/AskLolaChat/readme.md

 - Pro Popup Component
 - Session Information
 - Update Session information for Lola and add emailId to message Schema
+- QuestionCount should persist in MongoDB database
+- When User clicks Profile NavMenu should close; should do this for most menu options

 #### MVP